pester/Pester/README.md

 3.0.3 - 4.4.2|No Certificate Found|No Certificate Found
 3.4.0|`CN=Microsoft Windows Production PCA 2011, O=Microsoft Corporation, L=Redmond, S=Washington, C=US`|`71F53A26BB1625E466727183409A30D03D7923DF`

-in all cases in exeption to version 3.4.0, the Authenticode issuer for certificate should be `CN=Jakub Jareš, O=Jakub Jareš, L=Praha, C=CZ`.
+In all cases, except for version 3.4.0 that was signed directly by Microsoft, the Authenticode issuer for certificate is `CN=Jakub Jareš, O=Jakub Jareš, L=Praha, C=CZ`.

-3.4.0 is a special case as this is the version signed my microsoft and deployed to w10.

-to fix any issue when using a module that have changed certificate is to append `-SkipPublisherCheck` to the install command.
+To successfully update the module when certificate changed, you need to provide `-SkipPublisherCheck` to the `Install-Module` command.

 ## Features